 4. Half-Day Family Trek

-If you fancy a hike and wish to deal with him directly, you could email or give him a call.
-Other than that, you could also book his tour from the travel agent near you.
+If you fancy a hike and wish to deal with him directly, you could email or call him.
+Other than that, you could also book his tour from a travel agent near you.

 Number: 089-6452019, 089-8322531